Verbal Identity

 Long (~200 words); press release boilerplate

 Latency is the agentic intelligence platform for European private markets.
-Founded in 2023 by a team of investors and technology experts who experienced the problem directly, the company has built the most complete source-level dataset for European private companies: 50M normalised entities across all major registries, 12M with full verified financials, and a proprietary taxonomy spanning 2,000+ micro-markets across sectors that competing platforms fail to index adequately.
+Founded in 2023 by a team of investors and technology experts who experienced the problem directly, the company has built the most complete primary-source dataset for European private companies: +52M normalised entities across all major registries, 12M with full verified financials, and a proprietary taxonomy spanning 1,200 micro-markets across sectors that competing platforms fail to index adequately.

 Where legacy platforms aggregate data from third-party sources and apply generic AI on top, Latency ingests directly from official European registries, resolves legal entities against the commercial brands they operate, and runs a deterministic analytical layer that connects market structure to the user's investment thesis.
 Latency reached early commercial traction across two primary use cases: deal sourcing at private equity firms and B2B sales prospecting at mid-market companies.
 For more information, visit latencydata.com.